 As long as our foot or arm is "asleep", we don't actually feel any real pain.
 With a change in our posture, the nerve tracts are supplied again, the body part "wakes up" and unpleasant feelings such as tingling or stinging begin.

 If your leg or arm has fallen asleep, the first thing to do is: move!
 Change your sitting or lying position to relieve the affected body part and release pinched nerves.
-It can also help to activate the muscles and blood circulation in the affected part of the body by gently rubbing and stretching so that the blockage in the nerve and blood vessels can be released more quickly, so that your hand, fingers, legs or toes can be supplied with oxygen and nutrients again more quickly and theirs return to healthy function.
+It can also help to activate the muscles and blood circulation in the affected part of the body by gently rubbing and stretching so that the blockage in the nerve and blood vessels can be released more quickly, so that your hand, fingers, legs or toes can be supplied with oxygen and nutrients more quickly and yours return to healthy function.

 Attention: Remember that your body needs a few moments to fully regain control of body parts that have gone to sleep.
 For example, you should not step directly on a fallen foot to avoid risking injury.